 - Families experiencing lengthy separations due to deployments will be supported via formal or informal parent/staff support groups and networks with other community agencies

 - Families will gain insight into their child’s development through the collaborative teacher parent partnership through relevant, intentional, systematic observation and assessment

 Give Parents a Break is held at the Gibson CDC.
-The Air Force Aid Society sponsors and funds the program, providing up to 4 hours of free child care per month to families with special circumstances, who are referred by a helping agency.
-Usually on the second Friday of every month from 6:30pm to 10:30pm (except when otherwise noted).
-The care is provided at the Gibson Child Development Center (six weeks to six years) and the Youth Center (ages six through 12 years); Reservations are taken on a space available basis.
+The Air Force Aid Society sponsors and funds the program, providing up to 4 hours of free childcare per month to families with special circumstances, who are referred by a helping agency.
+Usually on the first Friday of every month from 6:30-10:30 p.m. (except when otherwise noted).
+The care is provided at the Gibson Child Development Center (6 weeks to 6 years) and the Youth Center (ages 6 through 12 years); Reservations are taken on space available basis.

 We ask you to register children in the program before reservations are accepted.
 Forms need for registration are:

 - Air Force Youth Flight Patron Registration

 - Medical evaluations for children with special needs

 If your family is experiencing any of the situations above or you think you might benefit from a few hours break from parenting responsibilities, talk with any of the following about a referral.

 - The staff of the Child Development Centers, the Youth Center, the Family Child Care Office, the Family Support Center, or the - Family Advocacy Office